🍽️ Beverages Guide

 FormRisk LevelNotes

-Hot brewed black teaHigher riskMaximum extraction of DAO inhibitors and salicylates
+Hot brewed black teaHigher riskMaximum extraction of DAO inhibitors and salicylates.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.